sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 We are ready to evaluate the Territory and make some adjustments.

-First we need to see why the Midwest so so much larger than the TOLA in terms of sales.
+First we need to see why the Midwest so much larger than the TOLA in terms of sales.
 We want to close this gap if we can.

 In the `Before` chart, click the Midwest bar and `Drill down` into `Territory`.